-Many people visiting the mineral springs and the many attractions in and around the township of Hepburn Springs, enjoy being in walking distance of their activities.
-The quality and selection of Hepburn Springs restaurants are an important consideration for many visitors with a taste for fabulous food and great wine.
-For such a small town there are a remarkable number of top quality restaurants.
+When visiting the mineral springs and the many attractions in and around the township of Hepburn Springs, you’ll love being in walking distance of everything you need.
+The quality and selection of Hepburn Springs restaurants will impress those seeking high quality dining and great wine.
+For such a small town there is plenty of choice.

 We visited The Argus restaurant on a cool spring evening.
 This first class dining destination in Hepburn Springs has beautifully cooked food, interesting ingredients and great service.

 The Argus is located in Pepper Mineral Springs Resort on Main Road and is one of the best Hepburn Springs restaurants to choose if you’re wanting something special.
 It has received some great reviews, achieved a chefs hat rating in the Good Food Guide in 2015 and was featured in Gourmet Traveller’s Top 100 Australian restaurants, 2015.

 Our attention was caught by the building’s facade and entrance, a great example of elegant deco architecture.
 We half expected a voluminous 1930s saloon to pull up with Lauren Bacall or Humphrey Bogart.
 Visitors enter through an enclosed, glassed verandah into a grand reception.
 A classic bar with deep leather lounges is on the left.
 To the right is the Argus Dining Room.

 We were welcomed by friendly, professional staff, who directed us to our table.
 Low lighting, high glass partitioning between tables, and a warm fire distributing its orange glow, created a feeling of intimacy.
 As we expected for a Sunday night, it was not overly busy.
 But there were enough people dining to create a warm atmosphere and keep the staff busy.